The question, “Can a Christian divorce an unbeliever?” is frequently asked.

 Paul’s Fourth Guiding Doctrine: DIVORCE

-The mistake is usually made to subordinate the doctrine of divorce to the doctrine of marriage since one necessarily follows the other, but both doctrines belong on the same plain.
+The mistake is usually made by subordinating the doctrine of divorce to the doctrine of marriage since one necessarily follows the other, but both doctrines belong on the same plain.
 Marriage unites one man to one woman and divorce separates couples already married.
 The biblical doctrines of marriage and divorce are governed by and subordinate to the prohibition of being bound together with unbelievers, which is itself subordinate to the doctrine of separation.
 Understanding these doctrinal relationships should demonstrate how foolish it has been to interpret Paul’s instructions on the doctrines of marriage and divorce in 1 Corinthians 7 independently from the governing light of the two greater doctrines of separation and prohibited relationships to unbelievers.

 So Then, How Can The Unjustified Spouse Become Sanctified?

 In the light of these four governing doctrines Paul’s meaning of the word “sanctified” becomes clear.
 The unbelieving spouse must necessarily be set apart from the unbelieving world for holiness.
 Anything short of this would put the believing spouse at risk of being corrupted.
 As Paul warned the Corinthians, “Bad company corrupts good morals” (1 Corinthians 15:33).
 However, this sanctification is not brought about by the Holy Spirit as the believer’s sanctification but by the believing spouse.
 In order for the unbelieving spouse to be sanctified, as Paul says here, they must be like Cornelius and other God fearers.
-While Cornelius is not born-again and does not yet have the Holy Spirit the scripture tells us that he was “A devout man and one who feared God with all his household, and gave many alms to the Jewish people and prayed to God continually” (Acts 10:2).
+While Cornelius was not born-again and did not yet have the Holy Spirit the scriptures tells us that he was “A devout man and one who feared God with all his household, and gave many alms to the Jewish people and prayed to God continually” (Acts 10:2).